-Kindly embracing our hurtful past to invite healing, and begin a healthy new life.
+Kindly embracing our hurtful past to invite healing, and begin a healthy new life with intimacy and love.

 When emotionally aroused, we easily misinterpret the origin of the disruption.
 We overlook the fears and focus on a present trigger, blaming partners and situations for our off-kilter interpretations.
 When opportunity for new love crosses our path, we momentarily bask in the warmth of security, certain that this time will be different, only to panic once vulnerability surfaces.
 The possibility of rejection disrupts, blinding us to obvious signs of acceptance and loyalty.
 Our over-active protections intervene, spoiling the joy—childhood fears resurface, and past pains return.
 Fear and love aren’t healthy traveling companions.
 Feelings of closeness often uncover the more sinister feelings of fear.
 The fearful’s relationship behaviors shift from bonding to protecting, openness to secretive, from accepting to manipulative.
 Our fears become self-fulfilling.

 Childhood fears linger disrupting hopes, dreams and security.
 While recognizing the fear is essential, recognition alone doesn’t heal wounds.
 Emotions connected to the past are learned, bridges forged, and triggers remembered.
 The igniting of emotion is not a consciously chosen response; it’s automatic—a protective evolutionary creation.